You are here

 • Other physical problems in the fetus

+No matter when it occurs, losing a pregnancy can be difficult.
 Counseling may help you cope with your grief.
-Later, if you do decide to try again, work closely with your health care provider to lower the risks.
+Later, if you decide to try to get pregnant again, work closely with your provider to understand any risks.
 Many women who have a stillbirth go on to have healthy babies.

 NIH: National Institute of Child Health and Human Development